twentyone24/maelstrom/readme.md

 - **Detailed Logging**: Captures detailed information about each request, including HTTP status codes and response times.
 - **Email Notifications**: Optionally sends email notifications with a summary of test results.
 - **Graceful Shutdown**: Handles interruptions gracefully, ensuring that results are logged and notifications are sent.
+- **Latency Metrics**: Helps understand average latency of APIs helping you understand if the latency increases.
+- **Multi-threaded by design**: Simulates multi-threaded concurrent requests to API Endpoints and you can configure the thread count.

 ## Prerequisites